-WAC 132G-121-170 Sexual Misconduct Proceedings
+WAC 132G-121-085 Sexual misconduct proceedings.
 Both the respondent and the complainant in cases involving allegations of sexual misconduct shall be provided the same procedural rights to participate in student discipline matters, including the right to participate in the initial disciplinary decision-making process and to appeal any disciplinary decision.

-WAC 132G-121-180 Brief Adjudicative Proceedings Authorization
+WAC 132G-121-090 Brief adjudicative proceedings authorization.
 This rule is adopted in accordance with RCW 34.05.482 through 34.05.494.
 Brief adjudicative proceedings shall be used, unless provided otherwise by another rule or determined otherwise in a particular case by the president, or a designee, in regard to:

+Student conduct appeals involving the following disciplinary actions:

+(1) Suspensions of ten instructional days or less;

+(2) Disciplinary probation;

+(3) Written reprimands;

-- (1) Student conduct appeals involving the following disciplinary actions: - (a) Suspensions of ten (10) instructional days or less; - (b) Disciplinary probation; - (c) Written reprimands; - (d) Any conditions or terms imposed in conjunction with one of the foregoing disciplinary actions; and
+(4) Any conditions or terms imposed in conjunction with one of the foregoing disciplinary actions; and

-- (e) Appeals by a complainant in student disciplinary proceedings involving allegations of sexual misconduct in which the student conduct officer: - (i) Dismisses disciplinary proceedings based upon a finding that the allegations of sexual misconduct have no merit; or - (ii) Issues a verbal warning to respondent.
+(5) Appeals by a complainant in student disciplinary proceedings involving allegations of sexual misconduct in which the student conduct officer:

+- (a) Dismisses disciplinary proceedings based upon a finding that the allegations of sexual misconduct have no merit; or - (b) Issues a verbal warning to respondent.